-Whatever activity the company undertakes, the work will be done with high quality and taste.
+Whatever activity the company undertakes, the work will be done to a high standard and with taste.
 The Honeywell logo reflects the desire to be useful to people and make their lives easier.
-The elements of the sign attract attention, as well, as the company’s products stand out against the general background.
+The elements of the sign also attract attention, and the company’s products stand out against the general background.

 Meaning and History

-The evolution of logos traces the history of Honeywell.
+The evolution of Honeywell’s logo traces the company’s history.
 And it was very turbulent because this corporation repeatedly changed its name and absorbed other companies to get their technology.
-Its wordmark has always reflected the current name – be it Honeywell Heating Specialty Company or Minneapolis-Honeywell.
+Its wordmark has always reflected the current name, whether Honeywell Heating Specialty Company or Minneapolis-Honeywell.
 Each variant had a different font, including emblems with a single “H” in a rectangle.
 The colors also varied, but most of the writing was either black or red.

 What is Honeywell?

-Honeywell International Inc. is a company that develops progressive industries and actively invests in scientific research.
+Honeywell International Inc. is a company that drives industry innovation and actively invests in scientific research.
 It consists of four business groups responsible for various tasks.
 They create gas and oil processing technologies and produce chemicals, safety systems, barcode scanners, turbochargers, aviation engines, and much more.
 The corporation’s inception dates back to 1906.

 1924 – 1937